 Attention: Please follow the Berlin School of Mind & Brain website for the most up to date information about the selection process.
-For the 2022 application process of the master's program at the Berlin School of Mind & Brain, applicants should have at least a GPA of 1.2 (German grading system) for the Brain Track and 1.3 for the Mind Track.
+For the 2022 application process of the master's program at the "Berlin School of Mind & Brain", applicants should have at least a GPA of 1.2 (German grading system) for the Brain Track and 1.3 for the Mind Track.

-Master's program
+Master's program "Berlin School of Mind and Brain"

-More detailed information about the master's program at the "Berlin School of Mind & Brain" at Humboldt-Universität in Berlin is provided under the section Getting started.
-Here, candidates can access the M&B Handbook, intended to assist with the organizational and bureaucratic steps needed before becoming a master's student at the Berlin School of Mind & Brain.
+More detailed information about the master's program at the at Humboldt-Universität in Berlin is provided on their website.
+Here, candidates can see their FAQs about admission and get an overview of the program.
+They can also acquaint themselves with the organizational and bureaucratic steps needed before becoming a master's student at the Berlin School of Mind & Brain.